 Weekly, Fortnightly and 7-day Boarding School

-In the 2021-2022 academic year, Villiers will offer 7-day boarding to our growing numbers of students whose parents live overseas.
+In the 2021-2022 academic year, Villiers will also have a number of 7-day boarders, which is an option to students whose parents live overseas.
 The boarding house will close only for October Mid-Term Break, Christmas Holidays, February Mid-Term Break, Easter Holidays and Summer Holidays.

 International students who choose weekly or fortnightly boarding options will stay with local host families at weekends when not in school.
-We collaborate with a number of local guardianship providers.
+In this regard, we collaborate with a number of local guardianship providers.

 During residential weekends at Villiers Boarding School in Ireland, it is important for students to strike a balance between rest and relaxation time, as well as structured and organized activities.